- Introduction

-CNC Milling vs CNC Turning
+- CNC Milling vs CNC Turning: Which Process to Choose?

 Introduction

 CNC milling and CNC turning are both precision manufacturing processes operated by computer numerical control (CNC) cutting machines, which enable high accuracy and repeatability in producing parts.
+The difficult thing can sometimes be in identifying which type of part is which, and since the process, tolerances, cost and supplier selection are directly linked to the part type, this is a more critical question that it might appear.

 On the other hand, CNC turning involves holding the material in a chuck and rotating it at high speeds while a stationary tool is moved into place to cut away material and shape the part.
 Because of the generally symmetrical nature of the cutting (as the workpiece is moving), this process is generally limited to creating cylindrical or round shapes.

-Fig. 2: CNC Turning
+Fig. 2: CNC Milling vs CNC Turning

 What is CNC Milling?